sergiobonfiglio/tomasql/cmd/table-def-gen/README.md

 ### Generated Code Example

-From a PostgreSQL table like:
+From a SQL table definition like:

 ```sql
 CREATE TABLE users (